Resources for Building Places for Bikes

 RESOURCES FOR BUILDING PLACES FOR BIKES

 - The National Study of the Economic Impact of Street Improvements is a collaboration between PeopleForBikes, Portland State University and Bennett Midland to compare corridors in six cities that received bicycle infrastructure with those that didn’t using a variety of economic activity measures.
-You can access the Summary Report, along with the Guide and Template developed to help other cities conduct similar analyses.
+You can access the Summary Report, along with the Guide and Template developed to help other cities conduct similar analyses, along with the detailed final report that includes additional case studies from Portland, OR and San Francisco.
 Long and short reports for the four cities that completed the study are available below:

 Short reports: Indianapolis, Memphis, Minneapolis, Seattle